The Michael Jackson Case For Innocence Podcast

 In response to my blog post, it seems that the daughter, June, is capable of laughter, which is not entirely surprising given my suspicion that her voice is likely authentic (although caution is still advisable, as I will clarify later on).
 On the other hand, the mother does not seem to display the ability to laugh—at least not in the robotic tone that permeates every podcast episode.

 The implication is that neither Sheryl nor June excel in producing unscripted conversational content, unless they have a detailed script at hand.
-This is a peculiar claim, especially considering that producing natural off-the-cuff dialogue would be more challenging.
+This is a peculiar claim, as producing natural off-the-cuff dialogue should be a walk in the park.
 Hence, we are presented with just over a minute of bloopers, where we hear Sheryl's "casual" voice, which unsurprisingly sounds distinct from her "professional" voice.

 While June's voice is quite clear, Sheryl's "casual" voice is challenging to discern, necessitating the use of audio software to enhance the sound.
 After repeated plays, the disparity becomes evident.
 Firstly, ambient background noise is present, and secondly, she appears to communicate naturally with her "daughter."
 Most notably, the robotic, emotionless tone devoid of natural breaths is absent, as are any indications of the chronic "vocal cord issues" that she claims to have.